IgniteUI/igniteui-docfx/en/components/general/cli-overview.md

 The `start` schematic or command will build the application, start a web server and open it in your default browser.

-using Ignite UI Angular Schematics:
+using Ignite UI for Angular Schematics:
 ```cmd
 ng g @igniteui/angular-schematics:start
 ```